datalets/public-health-ch/README.md

 ## Production notes

+Currently the project has two main production deployment strategies: native and Docker Compose, the latter optionally managed by Ansible.
+Native is currently the default one.
+To switch to Docker Compose, change the symbolic `Makefile` link to point to `Makefile.docker-compose` or run your make commands as follows:

+`$ make -f Makefile.docker-compose <command>`

+### Deployment with Ansible and Docker Compose
-We use [Ansible](https://www.ansible.com) and [Docker Compose](https://docs.docker.com/compose/reference/overview/) for automated deployment.

-To use Docker Compose to manually deploy the site, copy `ansible/roles/web/templates/docker-compose.j2` to `/docker-compose.yml` and fill in all `{{ variables }}`.
+This project supports [Ansible](https://www.ansible.com) and [Docker Compose](https://docs.docker.com/compose/reference/overview/) for automated deployment.
+To get started, copy `ansible/roles/web/templates/docker-compose.j2` to `/docker-compose.yml` and fill in all `{{ variables }}`.
 This can also be done automatically in Ansible.

 To update all roles from [Ansible Galaxy](https://docs.ansible.com/ansible/latest/reference_appendices/galaxy.html) used in our install scripts: